sahas-01/smartattendance/README.md

  npm start
 ```

-Additionally, to run this project, you will need to add the following environment variables to your .env file
+Additionally, to run this project, you will need to add the following environment variables to your .env file(create the .env in the root directory of this project)

 `REACT_APP_BACKEND_URL=<your url>`